HolyNoodle/Utility/README.md

   "Delete": "Delete",
 }
 ```
-**Important : This file copy local property must be set to always**
+**Important : This file copy local property must be set to always.**

 **Important bis: This file is loaded at the runtime, so any changes done after the runtime will not be impacted since you rerun your code**

 You have to init the LocalisationHelper.